2000 Baltimore Ravens season: Week 8: vs. Tennessee Titans

 In Week 8, the Ravens flew back home to face off against division rivals Tennessee Titans.
 The Ravens continued their touchdown-less streak, where Matt Stover produced the only score for Baltimore with two field goals (from the 21- and 38-yard lines).
 In the second quarter, Titans quarterback Steve McNair threw a 9-yard pass to Rodney Thomas to go ahead of the home team.
 Just under one point, the Ravens sought to get ahead of Tennessee, however, Tony Banks produced a game high of three interceptions, with the last one sealing the game for the Titans as they won 14–6.
 With this loss, the Ravens fell to 5–3.

 Week 9: vs. Pittsburgh Steelers

 In a rematch from week 1, Baltimore continued their streak without a touchdown.
 However, second-string quarterback Trent Dilfer started in replacement of Tony Banks, who in the past four games had not thrown one touchdown but rather more interceptions.
-In this game, unlike Banks, Dilfer threw no interceptions but was unable to connect with any receiver into the endzone.
+Dilfer was unable to connect with any receiver into the endzone on top of throwing a lone interception.
 The Ravens had the advantage heading into halftime with two field goals from Matt Stover that were over 40 yards.
 In the third quarter, the Steelers retaliated with six points of their own as a result of a touchdown and a missed extra point from Kris Brown.